 Role of Team Leaders in Performance Management

-Team leaders play a very crucial role in implementing and enacting the department heads policies.
-Therefore, it’s important that the team leaders have the same goals in mind as the department head.
+Team leaders play a very crucial role in implementing and enacting the department head's policies by setting goals during a continuous performance process.
+They are in charge of helping employees set goals that align with the department head's expectations.
+It’s important that the team leaders have as good of an understanding of those goals in mind as the department head.

-- Department head provides sufficient training and leadership.
+- The Department head provides sufficient training and leadership.

 - Maintaining simplicity in the overall process of performance management.